 Believe me, if it touches the heating coil, it will immediately combust.
 To avoid this issue, you could use a silicon mat in the bottom of the basket instead.
 There’s no chance of it flying up and catching fire.

-Are you wondering how to put aluminum foil in an air fryer correctly?
+Are you wondering how to use parchment paper in an air fryer correctly?
 Some practices are essential to ensure you’re using it safely and successfully.

 Take a look at some important tips and tricks to consider:

-- If you’re using a piece of parchment paper you’ve cut yourself, you can poke holes in it to allow for air circulation.
+- If using a piece of parchment paper you’ve cut yourself, do what we do and poke holes in it to allow for air circulation.
 This isn’t necessary when using air fryer specific paper, as it already has holes in it.

 Knowing when and how to properly use parchment paper in an air fryer can benefit your food preparation experience.
 You might not feel safe doing it and that’s totally fine, or it might become your new go-to kitchen hack.